mcci-usb/COLLECTION-cricket-ui/README.md

 ### Mac Installation Document

-The `doc` directory contain installation for Cricket UI step by step procedure [Mac-Installation-Steps](doc/MCCI-Cricket-UI-Mac-Installation-Steps.pdf)
+* download the MCCI-Cricket-UI-Mac-Installer.zip file from Github See here [Cricket Window Installer Pkg](https://github.com/mcci-usb/COLLECTION-cricket-ui/releases)

 * download MCCI Cricket UI Mac installer from Collections-cricket-ui releases.
 * extract the Mac installer file.
 * double click on Application file to explore the installer window.
 * click on "Continue" -> "Select a Destination" where Software installed -> "Install" -> "The Onstallation was successful.

+For more info about installation procedure see,

+The `doc` directory contain installation for Cricket UI step by step procedure [Mac-Installation-Steps](doc/MCCI-Cricket-UI-Mac-Installation-Steps.pdf)

 ## Additional Documentation